 If the changes to the web page include revising, adding or removing substantive information like policies or procedures, requirements, deadlines, program or course descriptions, then the site must be retained permanently as a historical or “Archival” record.
 Other sites that contain research data should be kept for 6 years after the end of the research study under which the data was created.

-There are 3 simple ways to retain an old web page/site:
+There are two simple ways to retain an old web page/site:

-- Before making the changes, print a copy of the page/site and file it chronologically with previous changes/updates.
+- Before making the changes, download a copy of the page/site and file it chronologically with any previous changes/updates.

-- If your website is capable of it, use version control.
-Number each revision of your web page.
-As you update a webpage, save the new page under a new version number which will enable you to pull up previous versions when needed.
+- If your website is capable of it, enable version control.
+This will track the different revisions as you update content and enables you to pull up previous versions when needed.

 Since the state defines a record as information regardless of physical form or characteristics, IM, tweets, texts and any other forms of written communication fall under retention requirements and are subject to public records requests.
 Because it is so difficult to capture these communications we strongly advise not using them for approvals or to provide customized or unique advice to a student or employee.
 Those messages are best relayed through email.